To recycle, or not to recycle – that is the question!

 8. Rope and hose pipes

-As these can get tangled up in the recycling machinery, dispose of these in your general waste bin or during your council bulk verge collection/annual skip bin program.
+As these can get tangled up in the recycling machinery, dispose of these in your general waste bin (cut them up into shorter lengths to avoid tangles in the bin!) or during your council bulk verge collection/annual skip bin program.

 9. Electrical goods, including cables